 Following extensive consultation with the community and relevant stakeholders Council has drafted its Disability Access and Inclusion Plan with the aim of providing equity of access and inclusion to all services, facilities, functions, events and information provided by Council.

-Council has recently reviewed its Volunteer Policy and Volunteer Code of Practice and in accordance with our Community Engagement Policy, members of the public are invited to make provide feedback and comments to Council in relation to the draft documents.
+Council welcomes feedback and comments regarding this plan and members of the public are invited to make submissions to Council in relation the draft.

-Written submissions marked ‘Draft Volunteer Policy & Code of Conduct’ must be addressed to the Chief Executive Officer, Wattle Range Council, PO Box 27, MILLICENT, SA, 5280, or forwarded by email to email@example.com and must be received by no later than 5pm on Friday, 6 July 2018.
+Written submissions marked ‘Draft Disability Access & Inclusion Plan’ must be addressed to the Chief Executive Officer, Wattle Range Council, PO Box 27, MILLICENT, SA, 5280, or forwarded by email to email@example.com and must be received by no later than 5pm on Thursday, 14 November 2019.

-Copies of Council’s Draft Volunteer Policy & Volunteer Code of Conduct are available from each of Council’s Offices, during normal office hours, or can be downloaded below:
+Copies of Council’s Draft Disability Access and Inclusion Plan are available from each of Council’s Offices and the Millicent Library, during normal office hours, or can be downloaded below:

 Due to their nature, some types of development proposals require public notification.
 This allows people likely to be affected by the development the opportunity to comment.

 Any application(s) currently on public notification are available to view here and anyone wishing to make representation to Council should do so in writing by the closing dates shown on the notice.